neerajkumar1909/ECommerce_ProjectReactJS/README.md

 # eCommerce_React
-This project was bootstrapped with Create React App.
+This project was bootstrapped with @Create-React-App.

 Available Scripts
 In the project directory, you can run: